carpentries-incubator/fair-bio-practice/_episodes/01-introduction.md

 >
 > -- I propose the costs of open data or software to move after FAIR
 > and metadata so the involved work is more obvious
+>

+> ## Why we are not doing Open Science already
+>
+> Discuss why you did not or would not make your data or software open.
+>
+{: .discussion}

+TODO: Describe the barriers and risks of OS movement:
+- IP
+- sensitive data
+- misuse (fake news)
+- the costs in $ and in time

 >## Open Science Quizz
 >